 I think I would be shaking in my sandals too.
 The news the angel gave the shepherds would have surprised them too.
 Babies would have been plentiful during the census and specific descriptions were to help the shepherds find Jesus among the crowded town.

 When they went down into Bethlehem, they found Mary, Joseph and the baby Jesus.
 They worshipped the newborn king before returning to their flocks glorifying and praising God for all the things they had heard and seen.
 It had been just as the angel had told them.

 I can imagine the shepherds telling their friends and families for weeks after the event.
 This incident would have made a significant change in their tedious lives.
-History tells how shepherds became accepted and probably even admired by many.
+History tells how shepherds had become accepted and probably even admired by many.

-John 10:11 – “I am the good shepherd: the good shepherd giveth his life for the sheep.”
+John 10:11 tells us, “I am the good shepherd: the good shepherd giveth his life for the sheep.”

-John 10:14 – “I am the good shepherd, and know my sheep, and am known of mine.”
+John 10:14 says: “I am the good shepherd, and know my sheep, and am known of mine.”